denever/mybashes/README.md

-My bash configurations and tricks
+My bash configurations and tricks to customize my working env